con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 And with a host of other Vajrapāṇis—
 Of varied forms, the lords of *guhyaka*s,
 Sublime protectors, noble wrathful kings—
-He then exlaimed this most exuberent praise: (164)
+He then exclaimed this effervescent praise: (164)

 * 'sublime' and 'noble' are metre filler.